Office of Research Integrity

-1. In the event the Principal Investigator (PI) transfers or leaves MUSC, the PI and the Associate Provost for Research will negotiate an agreement on the disposition of research records.
+1. In the event the Principal Investigator (PI) transfers or leaves MUSC, the PI and the Vice President for Research will negotiate an agreement on the disposition of research records.
 This agreement will specify MUSC's right of access to research records for reasonable cause after reasonable notice regardless of the location of the records.

 2. The HIPAA Privacy Rule does not permit a PI to transfer control of subject identifiable research records to another institution unless the original permission under which the PI obtained or created the data in the record (such as the individual's authorization or approved by the Institutional Review Board) was granted explicitly for the PI, rather than solely for MUSC.
 Otherwise, any transfer of PHI from MUSC to another institution for research purposes must be done according to a new permission (authorization, waiver, etc.).